Professor Sonia Kumar

 Research interests

-I have an interest, passion and expertise in community-engaged education, using the potential of Universities to address local and global health inequalities, driving positive and sustainable societal change.
+I have an interest, passion and expertise in community-engagement, addressing local and global health inequalities, driving positive and sustainable societal change.

 Qualifications